JNRowe/vim-configs/dein.rst

         \ 'on_ft': ['mail', 'rst'],
     \ })

+..

-Set up regions within a buffer using their own filetypes
+    “Set up regions within a buffer using their own filetypes”

 .. code-block:: vim